mascaldotfr/CoRT/README.md

    ```
 4. If you touch the python code, try to not adding extra modules as a dependency.

+### Why using Firefox 52 as a baseline

-(0) Why this specific version and browser?
-This is the oldest version
+This is the oldest Firefox version supporting JS async functions, Chrome
-supporting JS async functions, Chrome implement things earlier, and it works
+implements things earlier, and it works under XP and Vista, avoiding IE
-under XP and Vista, avoiding IE polyfills, making it work almost everywhere.
+polyfills, making it work almost everywhere.

 The oldest browser a bug was reported against was Chrome 80 by the way
 (replaceChildren missing) in 9 monthes, so we've mostly up to date users.

-(1) You can also test by installing Win XP in a virtual machine, or use an old
+You can test by installing Win XP in a virtual machine, or use an old
    [Debian Live image which has already that version preloaded](https://cdimage.debian.org/cdimage/archive/9.2.0-live/amd64/iso-hybrid/debian-live-9.2.0-amd64-xfce.iso) in a virtual machine as well.

+Note that this requirement may change over time, for example if TLS technology
+changes and makes this version unable to connect to https sites.

 ## Credits